Texas Star Party

+The Texas Star Party (TSP) is a large annual star party held in the United States, typically taking place at the Prude Guest Ranch near Fort Davis, Texas.
+Founded in 1979, it is one of the oldest and largest gatherings of amateur astronomers in North America, drawing attendees from across the continent and overseas.
+The event is mainly organized by amateur astronomy groups with support from the University of Texas' McDonald Observatory, and is operated by Texas Star Party, Inc., a 501(c)(3) nonprofit organization.

+Held each year in late April or May near the time of new moon, TSP offers a week of dark-sky observing under Bortle Class 2 skies at an elevation of approximately 5,040 feet, roughly 12 miles from the McDonald Observatory.
+Activities include visual observing and astrophotography, guest speakers, technical presentations, observing programs and challenges, an astrophotography contest, vendor displays, and tours of the McDonald Observatory.
+The event is run almost entirely by volunteers and traditionally presents two annual awards: the Lone Star Gazer Award and the Omega Centauri Award.

-The Texas Star Party (TSP) is a large annual star party in the United States.
+The 2027 Texas Star Party is scheduled for May 2–9, 2027, at the Prude Guest Ranch, roughly 12 miles from the McDonald Observatory.

+History

 TSP was started by Deborah Byrd, members of the Austin Astronomical Society, and McDonald Observatory in August 1979.
-It was a weekend gathering of amateur astronomers at Davis Mountains State Park near McDonald Observatory in far west Texas.
+It was originally a weekend gathering of amateur astronomers at Davis Mountains State Park near McDonald Observatory in far west Texas.

 In 1982, TSP was reorganized as a week-long event and was held at the Prude Guest Ranch near Fort Davis, Texas.
-For one year only, in 1997, the event was held at Alto Frio Baptist Encampment, on the banks of the Frio River, 40 miles north of Uvalde, Texas.
+TSP on the Prude Ranch was started by David Clark, George Ellis, and Don Garland, who were members of the Texas Astronomical Society of Dallas, Texas.
+The first TSP on the Prude Ranch was attended by over 450 amateur astronomers, making it one of the largest star parties in the U.S. For one year only, in 1997, the event was held at Alto Frio Baptist Encampment, on the banks of the Frio River, 40 miles north of Uvalde, Texas.
 Also in 1997, "Texas Star Party, Inc." was registered as a Texas Non-Profit Corporation.
 In 1998, TSP returned to Prude Ranch, where it continues to be held annually in late April or in May near the time of new moon.
 By 2007, the event attracted 580 attendees, even though the weather was very poor.
 Attendees mostly come from across North America, and some from far overseas.